nning/core-rd/README.md

 Rails application implementing a [CoRE Resource Directory](https://tools.ietf.org/html/draft-ietf-core-resource-directory-02).

+## TODO

+* `GET /` without `accept: 'application/json'` tries to find template in CoRE::Link format and fails with 5.00.

 ## Copyright

 The code is published under the AGPLv3 license (see the LICENSE file).